 Right now, big brands are part of a system that pays poverty wages.
-In Bangladesh, for example, garment workers are paid as little as 39 cents an hour.
+In Bangladesh, for example, in 2018 garment workers were paid as little as 39 cents an hour.
 In Vietnam, it’s 64 cents per hour.
 It’s just not enough to live on.

 It is now time for brands to publicly commit to paying living wages.
 Brands must develop credible, transparent, time-bound plans to map out how they will achieve this goal.

 Check out how the big brands place in the race to paying a living wage on the Company Tracker.

 A living wage is not a luxury or a privilege, it is a universal human right for every working person around the world, including the women who make our clothes.